open-resources/physics_bank/content/public/016.Waves/Sound/Harmonic_Sound_Series/Harmonic_Series.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Harmonic Series
+        title: Harmonic Series
-    params_f: 488
-    params_part1_ans1_value: '4.88'
+      f: 514
+      part1:
+        ans1:
+          value: '5.14'
-    params_part1_ans1_feedback: This is a random number, you probably selected this choice by mistake!
+          feedback: This is a random number, you probably selected this choice by mistake!
 Try again
+        ans2:
-    params_part1_ans2_value: '1.5'
+          value: '1.5'
-    params_part1_ans2_feedback: Great!
+          feedback: Great!
 You got it.
-    params_part1_ans3_value: '0.3381'
+        ans3:
+          value: '0.321'
-    params_part1_ans3_feedback: Hmm, It seems you did partial calculations, you need a ratio!
+          feedback: Hmm, It seems you did partial calculations, you need a ratio!
-    params_part1_ans4_value: '0.5072'
+        ans4:
+          value: '0.4815'
-    params_part1_ans4_feedback: Hmm, It seems you did partial calculations, you need a ratio!
+          feedback: Hmm, It seems you did partial calculations, you need a ratio!
-    params_part1_ans5_value: '0.6762'
+        ans5:
+          value: '0.642'
-    params_part1_ans5_feedback: Check your calculations again; Apply suitable formulas!
+          feedback: Check your calculations again; Apply suitable formulas!
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
-Musical instruments tune to the note A at a frequency of {{ params_f }}.
+Musical instruments tune to the note A at a frequency of {{ params.f }}.
 The speed of sound in the air is 330 m/s at room temperature.
 An open-open tube (a flute) plays this note as its fundamental (first harmonic) while an open-closed tube (a clarinet) plays this note as its third harmonic.

 ## Part 1